Consumer medicine information

 Clinical trials.

 The efficacy of Koselugo was evaluated in an open-label, multi-centre, single-arm study [SPRINT Phase II Stratum 1 (NCT01362803)] of 50 paediatric patients with NF1 inoperable PN that caused significant morbidity.
 Inoperable PN was defined as a PN that could not be surgically completely removed without risk for substantial morbidity due to encasement of, or close proximity to, vital structures, invasiveness, or high vascularity of the PN.
-Patients received 25 mg/m2 (BSA) twice daily, for 28 days (1 treatment cycle), on a continuous dosing schedule.
+Patients received 25 mg/m2 body surface area (BSA) twice daily, for 28 days (1 treatment cycle), on a continuous dosing schedule.
 Treatment was discontinued if a patient was no longer deriving clinical benefit, experienced unacceptable toxicity or PN progression, or at the discretion of the investigator.

 The target PN, the PN that caused relevant clinical symptoms or complications (PN-related morbidities), was evaluated for response rate using centrally read volumetric magnetic resonance imaging (MRI) analysis per Response Evaluation in Neurofibromatosis and Schwannomatosis (REiNS) criteria.
 Tumour response was evaluated at baseline and while on treatment after every 4 cycles for 2 years, and then every 6 cycles.